 \subsection{Metallicity gradient}

-A RGBB feature $\sim 0.70-0.74$ mag fainter than the RC was identified in fields located at vertical distances of $b>2^\circ$ from the GC \citep[e.g.,][]{Nataf:2011aa,Nataf:2013fk,Wegg:2013kx}.
-According to Table\,\ref{models}, that separation implies a metallicity of $[Fe/H]\sim 0$ dex, which is in agreement with the metallicity maps shown for those latitudes by \citet{Gonzalez:2013aa}.
-Based on those maps, we assumed a metallicity of $[Fe/H]\sim 0$ dex at a vertical distance of 2.5$^\circ$ from the GC.
+An RGBB feature $\sim 0.70-0.74$ mag fainter than the RC was identified in fields located at vertical distances of $b>2^\circ$ from the GC \citep[e.g.][]{Nataf:2011aa,Nataf:2013fk,Wegg:2013kx}.
+According to Table\,\ref{models}, this separation implies a metallicity of $[Fe/H]\sim 0$ dex, which is in agreement with the metallicity maps shown for these latitudes by \citet{Gonzalez:2013aa}.
+Based on these maps, we assumed a metallicity of $[Fe/H]\sim 0$ dex at a vertical distance of 2.5$^\circ$ from the GC.
 This means a distance of $\sim 300$ pc with respect to F2.
 Then, we computed the expected metallicity for F2 assuming measured values of the vertical metallicity gradient.
-We used 0.28, 0.45 and 0.6 dex/kpc \citep{Zoccali:2008aa,Ness:2013aa,Gonzalez:2013aa}.
+We used 0.28, 0.45, and 0.6 dex/kpc \citep{Zoccali:2008aa,Ness:2013aa,Gonzalez:2013aa}.
 We obtained an expected metallicity of $[Fe/H]$ $\sim 0.08$, $\sim 0.14$ and $\sim 0.18$ dex, respectively.
-Thus, our result favours a lower metallicity gradient for the studied regions in the inner bulge.
+Thus, our result favours a lower metallicity gradient for the regions in the inner bulge.
 This is in agreement with the flattening of the metallicity gradient in the inner regions inferred by \citet{Rich:2007aa}.
-This is also compatible with the more prominent fraction of metal rich stars found close to the plane in comparison with the metal poor ones and a significantly larger scale height of the latter population, so that its contribution does not vary significantly at small Galactic latitudes \citep{Ness:2013aa,Rojas-Arriagada:2014rt,Barbuy:2018aa}.
+This is also compatible with the more prominent fraction of metal-rich stars found close to the plane in comparison with the metal-poor ones and a significantly larger scale height of the latter population, so that its contribution does not vary significantly at small Galactic latitudes \citep{Ness:2013aa,Rojas-Arriagada:2014rt,Barbuy:2018aa}.